Hosting and bandwidth provided by MacAce.net.

 Can the MacBook Air run Windows?
 Can you install Windows without the external optical drive?

 Like all other Intel-based Macs, the MacBook Air is capable of running Windows.
-However, it is not possible to install Windows using Boot Camp via Remote Disk, and as such, an external optical drive is required to install Windows on the MacBook Air.
+However, it is not possible to install Windows using Boot Camp via Remote Disk, and as such, you either need to install Windows on the MacBook Air using an external optical drive or a USB stick.

 For more information regarding Windows on the Mac, please refer to the extensive Windows on Mac Q&A.